Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

     - [ ] The expiration date of your visa or residence permit
     - [ ] [If your residence permit expires soon](#if-your-residence-permit-expires-soon), ask for a *[[Fiktionsbescheinigung]]*[^23] - [More information](/guides/fiktionsbescheinigung)
 2. **Attach your application documents**
-    Send all required documents.
-If your application is complete, it will be processed faster.[^23]
+    If you send all the required documents, your application will be processed faster.[^23]
 3. **Wait a few weeks**
-    It takes a few weeks to get an answer.
-You might wait for months.
-While you wait, you can usually stay in German even [if your residence permit expires](#if-your-residence-permit-expires-soon).
+    You must wait weeks or months to get an answer.
+While you wait, you can usually stay in Germany, even [if your residence permit expires](#if-your-residence-permit-expires-soon).
 If you wait more than 3 months, you can [sue the *Ausländerbehörde*](#if-you-dont-get-an-answer).
 4. **Get an Ausländerbehörde appointment**
-    They will email you after they process your application.
-They usually give you an appointment to bring missing documents and scan your fingerprints.
-This usually means that your residence permit is approved.[^12] You should get your residence permit {{ RESIDENCE_PERMIT_WAIT_TIME }} after the appointment.
+    After they process your application, they will email you.
+Usually, when they contact you, it means that your residence permit is approved.[^12] They usually give you an appointment to bring missing documents or scan your fingerprints.
+You should get your residence permit {{ RESIDENCE_PERMIT_WAIT_TIME }} after the appointment.

-You can send also send your application by [registered mail](/glossary/Einschreibebrief), but it's not better or faster.[^23] Do not send your application by fax or email; it does not work.
+You can send your residence permit application by [registered mail](/glossary/Einschreibebrief), but it's not better or faster.[^23] Do not send your application by fax or email.
 Use the contact form.

 ### Book an appointment online